 Gyeongbokgung Palace

 The first palace built by the Joseon Dynasty in 1395, Gyeongbokgung Palace is an unmissable attraction topping the list of what to do in Seoul for culture-seekers.
-An emblem of Korean royalty and the former centre of power, Gyeongbokgung Palace occupies an important slot in the history of the South Korea and Seoul.
+An emblem of Korean royalty and the former center of power, Gyeongbokgung Palace occupies an important slot in the history of South Korea and Seoul.

 Japanese occupation changed that.
 Slowly, the Japanese dismantled the palace grounds, leaving only ten buildings of the hundreds that once stood.